astropy/astropy/docs/table/construct_table.rst

 If ``copy`` is ``True`` then the ``__astropy_table__`` method must ensure that a copy of the original data is returned.
 If ``copy`` is ``False`` then a reference to the table data should returned if possible.
-If it is not possible (e.g. the original data are in a Python list or must be other transformed in memory) then ``__astropy_table__`` method is free to either return a copy or else raise an exception.
+If it is not possible (e.g. the original data are in a Python list or must be otherwise transformed in memory) then ``__astropy_table__`` method is free to either return a copy or else raise an exception.
 This choice depends on the preference of the implementation.
 The implementation might choose to allow an additional keyword